Best daily deals

 The ear hooks peek out from the back of your ears.

 The Bose Sport Open Earbuds may be more for you if you don’t want anything to come close to your ear canals.
-These Bose buds sit on top of your ear and a speaker fires sound down your ear canals.
+These Bose buds sit on your ear, and a speaker fires sound down your ear canals.
 Like Sony’s earphones, Bose’s buds have just the typical IPX4 rating.
-One thing we like about Bose’s wireless earbuds, like the Sport Open and traditional Sport Earbuds, is that you get access to updates through the mobile app.
-Unfortunately, the Sport Open Earbuds uses a proprietary charging cradle which is a hassle.
-You’ll pay $199.95 at Amazon for these buds.
+One thing we like about Bose’s wireless earbuds, like the Sport Open and traditional Sport Earbuds, is that you can access updates through the mobile app.
+Unfortunately, the Sport Open Earbuds use a proprietary charging cradle which is a hassle.
+You’ll pay on the product’s website for these buds.

 Frequently asked questions about the Shokz OpenRun